 SECTION 4.2.
 If the parent or student so requests, the student shall have access to a private area for performing diabetes care tasks.

-Organ, Eye, and Tissue Donation Model Policy[required]
+Organ, Eye, and Tissue Donation Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.